 “Soon we won’t be able to wish for a German defeat any more, because the Russians are on the move once again,” Astrid noted after the fall of France.
 “In the last few days they’ve occupied Lithuania, Latvia and Estonia.
 And a weakened Germany can only mean one thing for us Nordic nations – that we’ll be overrun with Russians.
 I can’t think of anything more appalling.”

 Meanwhile up north

-Life went on for Hjördis, and in 1941 she and her sister Ann-Marie moved to Stockholm, where Hjördis eventually landed a position as a student model.
+Life went on for Hjördis, and by 1941 she and her sister Ann-Marie had moved to Stockholm, where Hjördis eventually landed a position as a student model.

 By that time there were (literal) material shortages in the fashion industry.
 According to Swedish radio in 1941: “Trouser legs will be cut narrow, as was fashionable years ago.
 Flaps will not be allowed on pockets.
 Lack of material for clothes is the reason for this measure.”